 When do we get to pick our puppy?

 Families will pick their puppies out in order of deposit placed.
 Families begin to pick their puppies between 6 and 7 weeks old.
 During that time, we will post a description of each puppy with their pictures and videos.
-It's important that families be prepared to choose their puppy in a timely manner.
-The other families that are on the waiting list are anxiously waiting to see which puppies are available to choose from.
-We will discuss preferred picking times with families.
-It's best to have your preferences listed in order from first to last.
+We will request that each family sends us a list of puppies in order of most preferred to least preferred.
 For example, if you are number 5 on the waiting list, you should know who your top 5 choices are in order from most preferred to least preferred.
+We will request this list be sent to us promptly.
+Once we receive each list, we will post a final list that will inform everyone of which puppy they are receiving.
+Everyone on the waiting list will be anxiously waiting for the final list to be posted.

 Can I visit my puppy before I take it home?